kubeslice-ent/kubetally-installer/README.md

   - name: "prometheus"
     skip_installation: false  # Do not skip the installation of Prometheus
     use_global_kubeconfig: true  # Use global kubeconfig for Prometheus
-    namespace: "monitoring"  # Namespace where Prometheus will be installed
+    namespace: "kt-monitoring"  # Namespace where Prometheus will be installed
-    release: "prometheus"  # Helm release name for Prometheus
+    release: "kt-prometheus"  # Helm release name for Prometheus
     chart: "kube-prometheus-stack"  # Helm chart name for Prometheus
     repo_url: "https://prometheus-community.github.io/helm-charts"  # Helm repository URL for Prometheus
     version: "v45.0.0"  # Version of the Prometheus stack to install